ribid1/RF_adjust/help/README.md

 # RF_adjust
-Voice output in Jeti transmitter of Rotorflight Governor status and Rotorflight adjustments
+Voice output in Jeti transmitter of Rotorflight Governor state and Rotorflight adjustments

 Copy the file "RF_adjust.lua" and the folder "Rotorflight" in the "/Apps/" folder of the transmitter